andrew/ultimate-awesome/README.md

 - [awesome-edinburgh-audio-vision](https://github.com/Edinburgh-College-of-Art/awesome-edinburgh-audio-vision) - A curated list of real-time audio-vision resources.
 - [awesome-developers](https://github.com/ekremney/awesome-developers) - An awesome list of developers to follow and learn from .
 - [awesome-developer-tools](https://github.com/el1fe/awesome-developer-tools) - A curated list of tools that make developers' lives easier.
-- [awesome-mcp](https://github.com/eon01/awesome-mcp) - Awesome MCP devtools, platforms & resources for developers. 🌟 Consider supporting this work by giving it a star.
 - [A-curated-list-of-awesome-big-data-frameworks-ressources-and-other-awesomeness.-](https://github.com/eric-erki/A-curated-list-of-awesome-big-data-frameworks-ressources-and-other-awesomeness.-) - A curated list of awesome big data frameworks, ressources and other awesomeness. .
 - [awesome-action-recognition](https://github.com/eric-erki/awesome-action-recognition) - A curated list of action recognition and related area resources.
 - [awesome-adversarial-machine-learning](https://github.com/eric-erki/awesome-adversarial-machine-learning) - A curated list of awesome adversarial machine learning resources.